blogs.sanpreetsingh.com

 When Professional Help Makes Sense

 If the same conflicts keep returning, if one partner has emotionally shut down, if intimacy has reduced sharply, if resentment feels old and layered, or if the couple feels lonely despite still functioning well, outside help can be useful.
-In that context, a natural internal mention of your service page can work well.

 Emotional Distance Does Not Always Mean the Marriage Is Over